resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 // the expected return type of your API response. export type ApiResponse = Record<string, any>

-// Use `const enum`s for better autocompletion of action type names.
+// Use `enum`s for better autocompletion of action type names.
 These will
 // be compiled away leaving only the final value in your compiled code.
 //
 // Define however naming conventions you'd like for your action types, but
 // personally, I use the `@@context/ACTION_TYPE` convention, to follow the convention
-// of Redux's `@@INIT` action. export const enum HeroesActionTypes {
+// of Redux's `@@INIT` action. export enum HeroesActionTypes {
   FETCH_REQUEST = '@@heroes/FETCH_REQUEST',
   FETCH_SUCCESS = '@@heroes/FETCH_SUCCESS',
   FETCH_ERROR = '@@heroes/FETCH_ERROR',